elmar-hinz/TYPO3.Blog/Extensions/FunctionalTesting/Workflow.rst

 A good solution to run this test triggered by each `GIT` commit is the combination of `Github` and `Travis`.

-I export a minimalized version of `table data` and `TypoScript setup`.
+I export a minimalized version of table data and `TypoScript` setup.
 This is bundeled with the functional test class.
 Export means, I either create the `XML` files by hand or I actually export a selection of the data in the database as `XML`.